Myths Employers Believe About the Mature

-Discrimination against older workers is illegal.
-And blo.dy immoral.
+Discrimination against older workers is illegal and ethically and morally wrong.

-Ageism is embedded and persistent in our culture because it’s built on 4 Myths.
-Myths that would be funny if they didn’t cause so much suffering.
-Unfortunately even many over 45s have come to accept them as gospel, damaging their self belief and confidence.
+Employment Ageism is embedded and persistent in our culture because it’s built on biased stereotypes and untrue myths.
+There are 4 big ones that affect many, particularly women over 40.
+Unfortunately, even many over 40s have come to accept these myths as true, damaging their self belief and confidence.

-Employer Myth 1 – Older workers are less healthy so they take more sick days
+Ageism Myth 1 – Older workers take more sick days because they are less healthy

 No, we are actually healthier and more reliable than younger workers.
 Just 25% of the over 50 took sick days in the past year, versus 50% of the 20 to 29 (Australian and UK research).
 The Mature take their jobs more seriously as they need to hold onto them for longer, especially with the raised retirement age and COVID-19.